12 steps you will never regret

 Many addicts reach a desperation point where they may be ready to try a 12 steps program.

 The AA Steps are here.
-But here below, you can have Jesus Christ lead you through the steps you need to take.
+But here below, you can have Jesus Christ lead you through the steps.

 If you are really determined and are willing to do whatever it takes, then His mighty power can free you: